-The results of the assessment conducted by 2 material experts include aspects of material content assessment, presentation aspects, and language feasibility aspects.
-This assessment is carried out to determine the validity of the content of the material.
+The results of the assessment conducted by 2 material experts include aspects of material content assessment, presentation aspects and language feasibility aspects.
+This assessment carried out to determine the validity of the content of the material.
 The assessment results can be seen in Table 4.
 The content aspect of the material received an average score of 3.5, the presentation aspect received a score of 3.7, and the language feasibility aspect received a score of 3.625.
-All three aspects of this assessment are classified as very valid.
-This shows that AR-based learning media in the form of cards on atomic structure material is valid to be used as one of the variations of learning media usage options.
+All three aspects of this aspect received a score of 3.625.
+All three aspects of this aspect received a score of 3.625 as very valid.
+This shows that Are ased learning media in the form of cards on atomic structure material is valid to be used as one of the variations of learning media usage options.